ATLS1300/PC03-Zoom/README.md

-# PC03_start
+# Week 3 and PC03 Content
-Start code for PC03, and snippets of cool spirograph code!
+Practice code to learn about lists, tuples & ranges, start code for PC03, and snippets of cool spirograph code!
 <br>
 <br>
 Download these files in order to get a fast start to your Programming Challenge.
 In this folder you'll find: